 Santa Ana Car Accident Lawyers

-About four people are injured in Santa Ana car accidents every day.
-Suffering a serious injury in a Santa Ana car crash can flip your whole life upside down.
+People are injured in Santa Ana car accidents every day.
+Suffering a serious injury crash can flip your whole life upside down.
 It is important that injured victims are given the support they need to fully recover physically, financially and emotionally.
 Furthermore, negligent drivers should be held accountable for injuries and losses they cause to victims and their families.

 If you've been injured in a no fault car accident contact our Santa Ana Personal Injury Lawyers for a free consultation.
-We have a 96% success rate and have collected over $300M in verdicts and settlements for our clients.
+We have a 96% success rate and have collected over $500 Million in verdicts and settlements for our clients.
 CALL 949-203-3815 today.

 Getting Fair Compensation

 It is possible to pursue financial compensation for all of the losses you have suffered in a Santa Ana car or truck accident.
 A successful personal injury claim against a negligent driver can result in support for your medical bills, lost wages, pain and suffering, loss of earning potential, mental anguish and other related damages.
 It is important that you understand the potential value of your claim before accepting an offer from the insurance company.
 Getting fair compensation can prove challenging, but there are legal resources available to help you through the proceedings.

 The experienced Santa Ana car accident lawyers at Bisnar Chase know what it takes to help you secure fair and full compensation for all your injuries, damages and losses.
 We have an impeccable record - a 97 percent success rate with all our personal injury cases.
 If you or a loved one has been injured in a car accident, please contact our office at 949-203-3814 for a free consultation and comprehensive case evaluation.